-- A photographic journal documenting your expedition - A pair of waterproof expedition boots on loan for landings and Zodiac cruising excursions - Hair dryer and bathrobes in every cabin - NEW Complimentary Wi-Fi service on one device permitting basic Internet browsing, email, posting on social media and voice applications.
-(Premium packages are available for more dataintensive applications.) - All miscellaneous service taxes and port charges throughout the program - All luggage handling aboard the ship - Emergency Evacuation insurance for all passengers to a maximum benefit of USD \$500,000 per person - One 10- to 15-minute helicopter flightseeing excursion (weather and logistics permitting). - Group transfer from hotel to airport in Buenos Aires - Group transfer from Ushuaia airport to the ship, and return (Note: Transfer on arrival in Buenos Aires from airport to hotel at the beginning of the journey is not included.
-Please make your way to the included hotel.) - Combined airport transfer and express bus tour of Tierra del Fuego National Park after disembarkation in Ushuaia
+- Formal and informal presentations by our Expedition Team and guest speakers as scheduled - A photographic journal documenting your expedition - A pair of waterproof expedition boots on loan for landings and Zodiac cruising excursions - Hair dryer and bathrobes in every cabin - Complimentary Wi-Fi service on one device permitting basic Internet browsing, email, posting on social media and voice applications.
+(Premium packages are available for more data-intensive applications.) - All miscellaneous service taxes and port charges throughout the program - · All luggage handling aboard the ship

+• Group transfer from hotel to airport in Buenos Aires

+Group transfer from Ushuaia airport to the ship, and return (Note: Transfer on arrival in Buenos Aires from airport to hotel at the beginning of the journey is not included.
+Please make your way to the included hotel.)